operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/references/markers.md

 ## Deprecated markers

+[Markers][deprecated-markers] supported by `operator-sdk` prior to v1.0.0 are deprecated.
-_These markers are deprecated.
-You can migrate to the [new marker system](#clusterserviceversion-markers) by running the following script:_
+You can migrate to the new marker system by running the following script:

 ```console
 $ curl -sSLo migrate-markers.sh https://raw.githubusercontent.com/operator-framework/operator-sdk/master/hack/generate/migrate-markers.sh